rasmushaislund/TOP-calculator/README.md

 # TOP-calculator
-Making a calculator with UI using HTML, CSS and JavaScript
+Making a calculator with user interface using HTML, CSS and JavaScript